WordPress/gutenberg/packages/components/src/custom-select-control/README.md

 #### `hideLabelFromVision`: `boolean`

-Hide the label visually, while keeping available to assistive technology
+Hide the label visually, while keeping available to assistive technology.

 -   Required: No